 Accommodation – Where to stay in Anlong Veng?

-Anlong Veng has some accommodation that is generally not found on booking sites.
-I spent the night in Bot Uddom Guesthouse and paid $8 for it.
-The owner speaks good English and you can contact him via facebook for availability of a room.
+Anlong has a number of accommodations that are generally not found on booking sites.
+I myself stayed overnight at Bod Oudom Guesthouse and paid $8 USD for it.
+The owner speaks good English and you can contact them via facebook for room availability.
 But I assure you… there is always a room available.

 Next destination in Cambodia?

-At the roundabout you can arrange transport for your next destination.
-There you will find several taxis or bus companies that can take you to Siem Reap (for Angkor Wat) or to Sra Aem for the Preah Vihear Temple.
+At the traffic circle you can arrange transportation for your next destination.
+There you will find several cabs or bus companies that can take you to Siem Reap (for Angkor Wat) or to Sra Aem for the Preah Vihear Temple.

-Do you have more tips, ideas or remarks?
-Please feel free to leave a message below.
+Do you have any great tips, ideas or comments about Anlong Veng in Cambodia?
+Feel free to leave a comment below.